Skip to content

 • zt_mc.gfa.gz (clipped graph)

+Authors recommend to use the clipped graph, because it is more scalable to post-analyses AND it retains only the most well-aligned variations (which should avoid false-positives due to alignement errors).
 In our case, we will focus only on the full graph since it contains complete haplotypes and can be compared to the PGGB graph.
-However, keep in mind that this is not the default graph, and it undermines the purpose of the Minigraph-Cactus approach.
+However, keep in mind that this is not the default graph used in many studies.

 PGGB